Guide to Driving in France

 The only exceptions to this rule are commuting cross-border workers and students from the EU studying in France.

 However, unless you are permanently resident in France, or you can clearly show you are becoming resident, you are not entitled to register the vehicle.
-Your tax office will be unwilling to issue you with a tax certificate for the importation of a UK registered car.
+Your tax office will be unwilling to issue you with a tax certificate for the importation of a foreign registered car.

 So those with a holiday home in France who wish to import their UK registered car and keep it in France are unlikely to be able to do so.